-Obtaining NMTC financing for a project can be competitive.
-Because they must regularly re-apply to the CDFI Fund for NMTC allocations, CDEs finance projects that best meet the goals of the NMTC program - providing real, measurable benefits to Low-Income Communities - not just projects that meet the program's requirements.
+Obtaining NMTC financing for a project is competitive.
+Because CDEs must regularly re-apply to the CDFI Fund for NMTC allocations, they finance projects that best meet the goals of the NMTC program - providing real, measurable benefits to Low-Income Communities - not just projects that meet the program's requirements.
 Qualifying as a QALICB does not guarantee that a project will receive NMTC financing.